COE Board of Directors

 • Noelia Villalobos

-Noelia Villalobos ASOCIACIÓN DE CAFÉS FINOS DE COSTA RICA, Costa Rica - VICE CHAIR
+Noelia Villalobos ASOCIACIÓN DE CAFÉS FINOS DE COSTA RICA, Costa Rica - BOARD CHAIR

 Noelia Villalobos is the Executive Director of the Specialty Coffee Association of Costa Rica and of Sintercafé (International Coffee Week, initials in Spanish) since 2009.
 Both associations work hard to promote production and consumption of specialty Costa Rican coffee, in and out of Costa Rica.
 Sintercafé is an annual event recognized worldwide which incorporates both sides of the coffee value chain.
 SCACR has coordinated COE since its beginnings in Costa Rica, being also the in-country partner for CQI and the WCE counterparty.
 Noelia holds a Master’s degree in Promotional Marketing from the Universidad Complutense de Madrid.